Shuffle/shuffle-docs/legal/terms_of_partnership.md

 #### Partnership Letter
 Shuffle provides the Partner, as a part of this partnership agreement, an official partnership letter confirming the details of the partnership.
 Partner can use this letter when necessary to prove relevant partnership and authorization to Partner’s customers.

-#### Partner Package (Optional)
-Shuffle can provide the Partner with an optional Partner package with Shuffle Public Training and Shuffle Professional Services.
-For more details, check Exhibit Training.

 ## Service Partner

 ### About Service Partner